intercom/intercom-android/README.md

-# Android SDK 0.9.8 BETA
+# Intercom for Android 0.9.8 BETA

-Our Android SDK is now in public beta.
+Intercom for Android is now in public beta.
 We are confident of its stability, however please be aware there is still some risk.
 As it's in beta, we may release frequent, small updates.
 We'll attempt to keep these updates as easy as possible, though they may require you to update the integration in your app.

 ## Supported versions
 Targets Android 2.3 (API 9) but *only* 4.0.3 (API 15) and above have functionality.

 ## Set up

-A full guide to integrating the Intercom Android SDK with your app is available [here](http://docs.intercom.io/6025-Install-on-your-mobile-product/install-the-intercom-android-sdk)
+A full guide to integrating Intercom for Android with your app is available [here](http://docs.intercom.io/Install-on-your-mobile-product/installing-intercom-for-android)

-### permissions
+### Permissions

 We include two permissions by default:
 ```
     <uses-permission android:name="android.permission.INTERNET"/>
     <uses-permission android:name="android.permission.SYSTEM_ALERT_WINDOW" />
 ```
-[INTERNET](http://developer.android.com/reference/android/Manifest.permission.html#INTERNET) Allows us to make network requests.
+[INTERNET](http://developer.android.com/reference/android/Manifest.permission.html#INTERNET) allows us to make network requests.
-[SYSTEM_ALERT_WINDOW](http://developer.android.com/reference/android/Manifest.permission.html#SYSTEM_ALERT_WINDOW) Used to draw the Android SDK ontop of the host application
+[SYSTEM_ALERT_WINDOW](http://developer.android.com/reference/android/Manifest.permission.html#SYSTEM_ALERT_WINDOW) is used to draw the Intercom for Android on top of the host application

 As of 0.9.6 GCM permissions are now the responsibility of the host application.